brown-band/website/pages/scripts/2017-2018/fall/uri.md

 ## Pregame

-Ladies and gentlemen, friends and alumni, presenting an organization that has heard of Elf on the Shelf, it’s the Brown University "now get ready for Bill Nye the Science Guy at URI" BANNNDDDDDDDDDDD!
+Ladies and gentlemen, friends and alumni, presenting an organization that has heard of Elf on the Shelf, it’s the Brown University “now get ready for Bill Nye the Science Guy at URI” BANNNDDDDDDDDDDD!

 Welcome back URI!
 It is so nice to finally be able to talk to you again considering last year...you know...when you forcibly recommended we not read our script.
 For an entire year we’ve been dying to ask you one question.
 Do you know what a bra is?
 We’re not quite sure if you know, since one of your fans confused it with a baritone sax harness.
 Perhaps Victoria’s real secret was that she didn’t know what a bra was.
 Watch now as the Band forms the offending undergarment and plays Take Off Me Bra.